Advertising agencies are increasing their spending on sponsored content from viral social media mavens, but how much do these stars make?

-"I've seen contracts around $150,000 for two tweets a week for a year, but I've also seen clients receive around $1500 per tweet,” says Oduro.
-"Also social media stars are now obtaining more television jobs, appearance bookings, et cetera.”
+"I've seen contracts around $150,000 for two tweets a week for a year, but I've also seen clients receive around $1,500 per tweet," said Oduro.
+"Also, social media stars are now obtaining more television jobs, appearance bookings, etc."

-With all of this money flying around, platforms such as Niche and Izea now exist to connect fledgling social media stars with the corporate brands who might be interested in paying them.
+With all of this money flying around, platforms such as Niche and Izea now exist to connect fledgling social media stars with the corporate brands that might be interested in paying them.
 The Mobile Media Lab, based in New York City, is another consultancy specifically designed to connect popular social media users with the brands that love them.

 How can you become a star?

 Authenticity and consistency are helpful when it comes to building up a social media following.
 It's also a good idea to establish a voice on a platform in its infancy, as many Vine and Instagram superstars did.